sanskarsahay4/MoneyControl/README.md

 # MoneyControl
-This project scrapes the latest **stock recommendations** from MoneyControl (https://www.moneycontrol.com/markets/stock-ideas/) using Ruby, Selenium, and Nokogiri.
+This project scrapes the latest <b>stock recommendations</b> from MoneyControl (https://www.moneycontrol.com/markets/stock-ideas/) using Ruby, Selenium, and Nokogiri.